Fort Lauderdale Automobile Defect Attorney

 Seek strong auto defect attorneys who will fight against manufacturers on your behalf

-If you were injured because of an auto defect, our seasoned Fort Lauderdale attorneys at Boone and Davis, PA will not hesitate to fight for the compensation you need and deserve.
+If you were injured because of an auto defect, our seasoned Fort Lauderdale attorneys at Boone & Davis, Attorneys at Law will not hesitate to fight for the compensation you need and deserve.
 We fight for justice on behalf of clients injured in Fort Lauderdale and throughout Florida.
 To learn how we can help in your case, contact us online or call us at 954-566-9919 anytime for a free consultation.